-The Heat Pump Centered-Integrated Community Energy System (HP-ICES) concept presented in this report is essentially a cascaded heat recovery scheme which extracts low-grade thermal energy from a community's wastewater effluent by means of electrically driven heat pumps.
-The extracted thermal energy is distributed into the community via a moderate temperature water piping system.
-At each point of end-use the thermal energy is extracted from the transport media by unitary heat pumps and utilized for space heating purposes.
-The system can also operate in a cooling mode by utilizing the community wastewater flow as a sink for heat rejected during space cooling.
-From an energy utilization standpoint, the concept represents a method of utilizing portions of the lowest quality energy available in the community energy degradation cycle.
+The Heat Pump Centered-Integrated Community Energy System (HPC-ICES) concept presented in this report is essentially a cascaded heat recovery scheme which extracts low-grade thermal energy from wastewater effluent by means of electrically driven heat pumps.
+From an energy utilization standpoint, the concept represents a method of using portions of the lowest quality energy available in the community energy degradation cycle.